Advertiser Disclosure

 Obviously, I don’t want to see higher annual fees.
 However, it wouldn’t necessarily be a surprising move as many issuers have increased their annual fees over recent years.

 That said, the possibility of eliminating anniversary points is bad news for consumers.
-These points, which are awarded each year after the card’s anniversary, offer automatic value and makes it easier to justify annual fees year after year.
+These points, which are awarded each year after the card’s anniversary, offer automatic value and make it easier to justify annual fees year after year.
 Plus, they do count toward earning the Southwest Companion Pass, which is a nice little bonus.

 Eliminating the anniversary points would make it easier for many customers (including me) to cancel the card when the annual fee is due.